Fordcois/BoozersWeepers/README.md

    ; npm install
    ```

-> You might get warning messages about the installed dependencies at this point.
-You can ignore them, as long as the installation process doesn't fail.
-If the setup fails at this point, don't wait for too long and reach out to your coach.

 2. Install an ESLint plugin for your editor.
 For example: [`linter-eslint`](https://github.com/AtomLinter/linter-eslint) for Atom.

 3. Install MongoDB
    ```
    brew tap mongodb/brew